 Landlord Lee and his team welcome you to his warm and friendly Fullers pub in Brentford.
 Whether you’re just looking for great tasting real ale, a quick lunch, an excellent evening meal or some great company, you’re very welcome at The Lord Nelson.
 Do come and meet us and enjoy an afternoon or evening in our Victorian Pub More....
+For the latest on events and our televised sports check out out Google Calander.
 Find out more about us and what is going on in the pub on our Facebook page.
 Check out our reviews on Google.

 Check out Google calendar for the latest events and the planned showing of football games on our big High Definition TVs

 We can host your function at the pub: we cater for christenings, confirmations, birthdays, coffee mornings, small wedding receptions — please see our functions page in our gallery — contact us to book your function with us.